BigJammes/Sylvania-Info/content/Sylvania!/Other Parties/Verdant Covenant.md

 (Female Hill Dwarf Cleric): A stalwart defender of life, tending to injured wildlife and humanoids alike.
 Her shield is carved with scenes of thriving nature.

 # **Korrin Emberstorm**
-(Nonbinary Genasi Sorcerer): A fiery sorcerer who channels raw elemental magic.
-Their hair shimmers with embers that never fade.
+(Male Genasi Sorcerer): A fiery sorcerer who channels raw elemental magic.
+His hair shimmers with embers that never fade.